Boseong County: Boseong Green Tea

-Boseong Green Tea is a special product produced in Boseong district, and it is well-known for great quality.
+Boseong Green Tea is a special product of the Boseong district.

-Boseong County is the largest tea-producing area in Korea.
-It is so called as to be called as DongguyeojI-Seungnam (meaning " tea house " in the Joseon Dynasty).
-Tea produced in Boseong County is still active in growing tea plants, accounting for 40 percent of the nation's tea production.
+Boseong County, also called DongguyeojI-Seungnam (meaning "tea house" in the Joseon Dynasty), is known as the green tea capital of Korea.
+It has produced green tea for the past 1600 years.
+It is the largest tea-producing area in Korea, accounting for 40 percent of the nation's tea production.

-Boseong is known as the green tea capital of Korea.
-The surrounding climate and soil provide good conditions for growing a unique green tea that has a distinct taste and aroma.
 Almost one third of all tea farmland is located in Boseong, and nearly half of all green tea production in Korea comes from the area.
 This status has been carefully crafted in recent decades, partly due to the long history green tea has with the area.

-Green tea has been produced in Boseong for the past 1600 years.
+The surrounding climate and soil provide good conditions for growing a unique green tea that has a distinct taste and aroma.

 The earliest historical mention of green tea in Korea was from the reign of Queen Seondeok of Silla in the mid-7th century AD.
-Nearly two hundred years later, historical records indicate green tea seeds were planted at the foot of nearby Jirisan Mountain.
-During the Joseon dynasty, green tea began to fall out of favor due to its close association with Buddhism, but was still enjoyed by certain parts of the population and the Jirisan plantation continued to thrive.
-But it was not until the 1930s that green tea was produced on a large-scale basis.
-By the 1970s, huge, terraced farms as large as 250 acres became commonplace among local mountainsides.
-The 1980s marked the beginning of a decline in green tea demand which resulted in lower green tea output and a degradation of crops.
-It was then that the local government decided to reinvigorate the green tea industry by subsidizing local green tea businesses and developing newer, more efficient means to increase output and quality by collaborating with local universities and research institutes.
-Local media outlets also made efforts to paint Boseong as the green tea capital of the country to increase dominance in the industry by local businesses and draw in tourists from around the country.
+Nearly two hundred years later, historical records indicate that green tea seeds were planted at the foot of nearby Jirisan Mountain.
+During the Joseon dynasty, green tea began to fall out of favor due to its close association with Buddhism, but was still enjoyed by certain parts of the population; and the Jirisan plantation continued to thrive.
+But green tea was not produced on a large-scale basis until the 1930s.
+By the 1970s, huge, terraced farms as large as 250 acres became commonplace on local mountainsides.
+The 1980s marked the beginning of a decline in green tea demand, which resulted in lower green tea output and a degradation of crops.
+The local government then decided to reinvigorate the green tea industry: local green tea businesses were subsidized; newer, more efficient means to increase output and quality were developed through collaboration with local universities and research institutes.
+Local media outlets also made efforts to present Boseong as the green tea capital of the country, in order to increase dominance in the industry by local businesses and draw in tourists from around the country.